rundocs/jekyll-rtd-theme/doc2_Soft_Installation/1_Compile_LAMMPS.md

 copy new pair_ufm into /src
 copy new pair_eam.cpp & pair_eam.h into /src and delete corresponding files in /src/MANYBODY
 ```
-NOTEs: include these OPTIONS in Cmake command, to build package-lib automatically:

   2. **POEMS, OPT**
 ```make
 -D PKG_OPT=yes